Diversity of Answers to Conjunctive Queries: Diversity of Unions of Conjunctive Queries

 \begin{problem}{\textsc{List Coloring}} Input: A graph $G$, an integer $l\in\mathbb{N}$, and a list assignment $C:V(G)\rightarrow 2^{\{1,\dots,l\}}$.

 Question: Does there exist a $C$-admissible coloring $c:V(G)\rightarrow \{1,\dots,l\}$? \end{problem}

 Clearly, \textsc{List Coloring} is a generalization of \textsc{3-Colorability} and, hence, $\np$-complete.
 It was shown in \cite{DBLP:journals/dam/ChlebikC06}, that the \textsc{List Coloring} problem remains $\np$-hard even when assuming that each vertex of $G$ has degree 3, $G$ is bipartite, and $l=3$.
-This restriction will be used in the proof of the following theorem.
+This restriction will be used in the proof of the following theorem. \revc{Note that these restrictions also imply that both parts of the bipartition are of the same size.}